 To share your views on the Coppermill Lane trials you could leave your comments on the Community Comments boards which were placed at either end of the trial section.
 We were also onsite to gather the views of road users during this time.

 Essex Road public space improvements

 We have identified a number of improvements that we would like to progress in advance of the main scheme, particularly those that build on the previous work we have done in the area over the last 12 to 18 months.

-We are currently planning to extend the public space improvements from the north side of the Essex Road railway bridge through to the south side, as well as improving the current junction layout with South Access Road.
+Following a successful drop-in event in Essex Road in May we are taking forward our plans to extend the public space improvements from the north side of the Essex Road railway bridge through to the south side, as well as improving the current junction layout with South Access Road.